Tornadoes of 2025: April 2–7 (United States)

 Radar animation of the tornado outbreak and floods.

 A slow-moving weather system resulted in both a devastating tornado outbreak as well as historic life-threatening flash floods throughout the Southern and Midwestern United States from April 2–7, spawning 157 tornadoes in total.
-The Storm Prediction Center (SPC) issued a high risk for the first day of the outbreak, April 2, which was be the busiest day as 74 tornadoes touched down across nine states.
+The Storm Prediction Center (SPC) issued a high risk for the first day of the outbreak, April 2, which would be the busiest day as 74 tornadoes touched down across nine states.
 That evening, a high-end EF3 tornado destroyed multiple homes near Latty, Missouri.
 Later, a large, multiple-vortex high-end EF3 tornado impacted Bay, Lake City, and Monette, Arkansas, derailing two freight trains, and destroying high-tension power line trusses and several homes.
 A tornado emergency was declared for Lake City as the tornado struck, and injured eight people.
 Additionally, one indirect fatality occurred in association with an EF2 tornado that passed through Delta, Missouri as it moved along Route 25; this tornado damaged approximately 200 structures along its path.
 Tornado continued throughout the overnight hours into April 3.
 Another EF3 tornado damaged or destroyed buildings on the east side of Jeffersontown, Kentucky while an EF2 tornado injured three people along the Mississippi-Tennessee state line northwest of Walnut, Mississippi.
 A destructive high-end EF3 tornado devastated Selmer, Tennessee, heavily damaging or destroying homes and businesses, obliterating manufactured homes, and killing five people.
 Soon after, a second tornado emergency was issued as another large, long-track high-end EF3 tornado passed near Slayden, Mississippi before crossing the state line and striking Grand Junction, Tennessee at EF2 strength, heavily damaging or destroying several homes, businesses, and manufactured homes, and collapsing a metal truss tower along its path.
 Two people were killed and three others were injured in a mobile home that was obliterated as the tornado crossed the state line.

 Relatively lower, but still significant, tornadic activity continued over the next several days.
 On April 4, an EF2 tornado impacted the Lone Star, Texas area, heavily damaging homes, snapping trees, and tossing six vehicles.
 The next morning on April 5, another EF2 tornado damaged or destroyed outbuilding and manufactured homes and injured one person near Wynne, Arkansas.
 Later, a long-tracked EF2 tornado caused widespread damage to homes, outbuildings, power poles, and trees as it passed near Thaxton, Hurricane, and New Albany, Mississippi.
 On April 6, an EF2 tornado struck Stringer, Mississippi killing a person in a mobile home that was obliterated.
 Weak tornadoes were observed on April 7 as the outbreak came to an end.
 Overall, nine tornadic fatalities occurred as a result of this outbreak, with many more being killed by the devastating flooding that accompanied it.